 - Make old tires new with a quick coat of spray paint.
 Stack two to three tires, screw in wheels to the bottom and you have a mobile tool station.

 - Use an old toilet paper holder to keep string or twine untangled and ready to use when you need it!

 - Pallets can be found just about everything and converted to just about anything.
 But keep it simple with a coat of paint and addition of hooks to hang gardening tools, hanging pots and hoses.

 - Use some of that ribbon you have left over from the holidays and clothespins to keep track of your gardening chores or planting needs by month.

 - Clean up empty paint cans and use to hold grass seed or bird seed to fill your bird feeders.
 Add a cute label or scrapbook paper to the outside for an extra touch.

-If all these great ideas have got you thinking about investing in a place to store all your gardening stuff, a Cook Garden Shed could be the answer for you!
+If all these great ideas have you thinking about investing in a place to store your gardening stuff, a Cook Garden Shed could be the answer for you!
 Download our Free Fitting Guide below to see which Cook Portable Warehouse is the right fit for your family!